Camp in Touch Account

 6 & 7 Campers:

 6&7 year olds register on the Monday morning they are scheduled to start.
-The program will be run out of the English wing (Rooms E5 – E6) located in the Stroud Academic Center at Tabor Academy.
+The program will be run out of the Beebe located in the Tabor Academy Fish Center.
 Please drop off your camper anytime between 8:15-8:30am and pick him/her up promptly at 1:00pm.
 Children cannot be dropped off earlier as they are NOT under our care until 8:15 AM.
-Please park in the Library parking lot off of Spring Street for drop off and pick up.
-Look for our bright 6 & 7 Year Old sign to guide you.
-A staff member will greet you each morning to sign your child in for the day.
-PLEASE NOTE that due to the Dining Hall renovations this summer the 6 & 7 Program will be held in the English Wing in the Academic Center (NOT in the Beebe).
-Once you park, please walk your child to classrooms E5-E6 where you will check them in.

 Camper Drop Off & Pick Up

-- Residential Campers: We cannot accept campers before 1:00 PM on their designated start date, so please arrange your travel times accordingly.
+Residential Campers: We cannot accept campers before 1:00 PM on their designated start date, so please arrange your travel times accordingly.
 On the Sunday that your camper is scheduled to end their program, they must be picked up by 12:00PM (Noon).
-Registration will occur in the Academic Center, located at 226 Front Street.
+Registration will occur in the Fish Center (there are blue signs directing you), located at 226 Front Street.
 Please park in the Academic oval or Fish Center parking lot, which is located on the right hand side just before the Academic oval.
-Directions can be found on our website.
 Once you go through the registration process, you will be directed to your camper’s dormitory where you may unload their belongings.
 If your camper is traveling as an unaccompanied minor, please refer to the airport transportation section below.

 PLEASE DRIVE 5 MPH in the oval and Fish Center Parking Lot.